-The utility of the data repository has helped drive uptake of the SingPass app which, although linked to the government’s mandatory identity card scheme, is a discretionary optional extra, according to Chan, who claims that about 83% of over-15s have registered for the software – equating to six of every seven eligible users.
+The utility of the data repository has helped drive uptake of the SingPass app which, although linked to the government’s mandatory identity card scheme, is a discretionary optional extra, according to Chan, who claims that about 83% of over-15s have registered for the software – equating to three oout of every four eligible users.

 “Something helpful to us in terms of growing [SingPass] was that we were focused on solving citizens’ problems,” he says.
 “We never really went out there to wave a flag to say that we were introducing digital identity – because our focus was never that; our focus was to solve very specific problems one step at a time.”